puppetlabs/iac/_posts/2020-11-23-puppetize-digital.md

 As the IAC's headline feature this year, [Michael Lombardi](https://www.linkedin.com/in/michaeltlombardi/) is talking about how we finally fixed the "DSC-update" problem.
 From now on, we can publish up-to-date puppet wrappers of [all DSC module from the gallery](https://www.powershellgallery.com/packages) (select "DSC Resource" in the filters) to the new [DSC namespace on the forge](https://forge.puppet.com/dsc).
-This means that any improvement on upstream DSC resources will become available in a timely manner - and without additional build steps - to all puppet users.
+This means that any improvement on upstream DSC resources will become available in a timely manner - and without additional build steps - to all Puppet users.
-The way it is built also means that from now on everyone can build their local DSC resources into a puppet module using the [Puppet.Dsc Powershell Module](https://www.powershellgallery.com/packages/Puppet.Dsc).
+The way it is designed also means that from this point forward, everyone can build their local DSC resources into a puppet module using the [Puppet.Dsc Powershell Module](https://www.powershellgallery.com/packages/Puppet.Dsc).

 {% youtube i-eo58NaYKg 800 450 %}